 Regular washing of bed clothes can help but some studies show that in order to have any effect, chemicals called acaricides need to be included.
 Weekly washing in at 60°C can kill the mites and remove the allergens.
 If the bedding can’t be washed hot, put it in the dryer for at least 15 minutes at a temperature above 60°C to kill the mites and then wash it to remove them and the allergens.
 Freezing the bedding for 24 hours can also kill the mites but won’t remove the allergens.

 Getting rid of fabrics that cannot easily be washed such as carpets can help.
+If possible replace with tile, wood, linoleum or vinyl flooring.
 Carpets can have a lot of dust and dirt permanently embedded into it that no amount of vacuuming can get out.
 Dust mites burrow down deep into the carpet and can hold on fast.
 It’s virtually impossible to vacuum up live dust mites.
 If you decide not to take up carpets, regular cleaning is advised.
 Steam cleaning has been shown to be more effective than cold shampooing.
 Don’t wash carpets with hot water as this can cause the carpet to be damp at the base and provide an ideal environment for the dust mites.
 Dry cleaning rugs will kill dust mites and is also good for removing dust mites living in fabrics.
-Roll type shades on windows can be used on windows instead on curtains.
+Roll type shades on windows can be used on windows instead of on curtains.
+Consider replacing other dust-collecting furnishings in bedrooms, such as upholstered furniture.

 Buy washable toys and wash them frequently as with the bedding.
 Freezing the toys for 24 hours and then washing it at lower temperatures can also be done in cases where the toy can’t be washed at a high temperature.
 Asthma and allergy friendly toys can be bought which don’t contain any filling or fabric known to aggravate asthma and they are made to withstand frequent washing and freezing.

 Remove dust.
-Use a damp cloth to dust all surfaces and mop floors regularly.
+Use a damp cloth or oiled mop to dust all surfaces and mop floors regularly.
 Damp cloths prevent the dust from becoming airborne and resettling.

 Get rid of clutter.
 Anything that collects dust also collects dust mites.
 It’s a good idea to get rid of as much clutter as possible such as knickknacks, books, magazines and newspapers from placing that you spend the most time such as bedrooms and living rooms.

-Special HEPA (High Efficiency Particulate Air) filter vacuum cleaners can help prevent mites and their waster from escaping once they have been vacuumed up.
+Special HEPA (High Efficiency Particulate Air) filter vacuum cleaners can help prevent mites and their waste from escaping once they have been vacuumed up.
+Vacuum regularly but if your allergies are severe, stay out of the area being vacuumed while someone else does the work.
+Wait about two hours before going back in the vacuumed room.

 A HEPA filter with your home heating unit or air conditioner can help trap dust mites from your entire home.
 Air purifiers can only filter the air in a limited area.